 1. A description of the governance structure of the proposed charter school, including the governing board's functions, primary duties, roles and responsibilities as it relates to overseeing the charter school.
 Include how the board will recruit, hire, and supervise the lead administrator.
-Governance of the school is the direct responsibility of the Anson Charter Academy Board of Directors, whose paramount goal is the educational success of its students.
-The Board will ultimately be responsible for all transactions of the charter school including financial management, personnel, academic program, and facilities.
+Governance of the school is the direct responsibility of the Anson Charter Academy Board of Directors, whose paramount goal is the educational success of students.
+The Board will ultimately be responsible for all its the charter including financial transactions of school management, personnel, academic program, and facilities.
 The Board will be composed of 5 to 13 members, with a goal of at least one Board member being a parent or guardian of an Academy student.